mwhite1/mw0824/README.md

 - holidayCharge: `true` if there is charge to rent on holiday and `false` otherwise.
 #### Holiday
 Contains an array of objects representing holidays.
 For each object, all attributes **do not** have to be present
 - month: Month holiday falls on.
-Possible values are the full names of each month (January,February, etc.)
+Possible values are the full names of each month (JANUARY,FEBRUARY, etc.)
 - dayOfMonth: the day of the month the holiday falls on
 - dayOfWeek: the day of the week the holiday falls on.
-Possible values are the full names of each day of the week (monday,tuesday, etc.)
+Possible values are the full names of each day of the week (MONDAY,TUESDAY, etc.)
 - dayOfWeekOrdinal: ordinal for the day of the week attribute value.
-If value is positive, ordinal is counted from the front and if negative, it is counted from the back
+If value is positive, ordinal is counted from the front of the month and if negative, it is counted from the back of the month.
+For instance month=MAY, dayOfWeek=MONDAY, and dayOfWeekOrdinal=1 reads as "The first Monday in May".
+Whereas if dayOfWeekOrdinal=-1 with all other values being the same, that would read as "The last Monday in May"

 Example Holidays:
 - July 4th: `{"month":"JULY","dayOfMonth":4}`